sfranzen/ismcsolver/README.md

 [par]: https://www-users.cs.york.ac.uk/~nsephton/papers/wcci2014-ismcts-parallelization.pdf

 ### Time-limited execution
-Each solver type has two constructors; one that sets the search operator to iterate a fixed number of times, the other a `std::chrono::duration<double>` instead letting it search for the given length of time.
+Each solver type has two constructors; one that sets the search operator to iterate a fixed number of times, the other instead letting it search for a fixed length of time (a `std::chrono::duration<double>`).
 Both the mode of operation and the length of the search can be changed after instantiation.
 A duration can be created using any of the convenience typedefs in [`std::chrono`][chrono], e.g.:

 ```cpp
 using namespace std::chrono;